-Improve the visibility of rare diseases in the fields of healthcare and research by maintaining the Orphanet rare disease nomenclature (ORPHA codes): providing a common language to understand each other across the rare disease field.
+Contribute to making rare diseases visible in health and research information systems by producing, distributing and supporting the implementation of the Orphanet rare disease nomenclature (ORPHA codes) as a common language to understand each other across the rare disease field.

 In a global community, we need to understand each other, although we may not speak the same language.
 A stable nomenclature, cross-referenced with other international terminologies is therefore essential.
 In order to improve the visibility of rare diseases in information systems, Orphanet has developed, and maintains, a unique, multi-lingual nomenclature of rare diseases, around which the rest of the data in our relational database is structured.
 Each disease is assigned a unique ORPHA code: integrating this nomenclature in health and research information systems is essential in ensuring that rare diseases are visible and that different systems can work together.
-This nomenclature is aligned with other terminologies: OMIM, ICD-10, SNOMED-CT, MedDRA, UMLS, MeSH, GARD.
-This cross-referencing is a key step towards the interoperability of databases and health information systems.
+This nomenclature is aligned with other terminologies: OMIM, ICD-10, ICD-11, SNOMED-CT, MedDRA, UMLS, MeSH, GARD, so as to ensure the interoperability of databases and health information systems.
+Moreover, Orphanet provides tools and support to ensure the actual implementation and use of the ORPHAcodes in hospitals and in registries by the creation of a Network of National Nomenclature hubs in 20 countries and a dedicated space in Orphadata.com.